Press Release: Centre for Child Law and SGBs intervene in farm school closures

 A declaration that the South African Schools Act imposes an obligation on the Department to provide schools with a written plan for how the closure or merger of public schools will take place.

-The schools have applied for the matter to be heard on 12 May 2016 in the Grahamstown High Court.
+The schools have applied for the matter to be heard on 12 May 2016 in the Makhanda High Court.